dbt-labs/dbt-jobs-as-code/README.md

   - it accepts a list of project IDs or environments IDs to limit the command for: `dbt-jobs-as-code plan <config_file.yml> -p 1234 -p 2345 -e 4567 -e 5678`
     - it is possible to limit for specific projects and/or specific environments
     - when both projects and environments are provided, the command will run for the jobs that are both part of the environment ID(s) and the project ID(s) provided
-  - or it accepts the flag `--restrict-yml` to only check jobs that are in the projects and environments listed in the jobs YAML file
+  - or it accepts the flag `--limit-projects-envs-to-yml` to only check jobs that are in the projects and environments listed in the jobs YAML file
 - it supports templating the jobs YAML file (see [templating](#templating-jobs-yaml-file))

 #### `sync`